Sex-Trafficking in Ecuador

 How We Began

 EsperanzArt was founded by Miguel, an Ecuadorian who survived a childhood of poverty and neglect.
 He lived on the streets as a teenager, until a local ministry intervened and gave him a second chance.
 From there, Miguel developed a desire to help people in similar situations.
-Miguel and his wife Desi, started EsperanzArt as a vocational workshop for girls rescued out of the sex trade.
+Miguel and his wife Desi, started EsperanzArt as a vocational workshop for girls coming out of the sex trade.

 “Esperanza” is the Spanish word for hope.
 Our vision is to offer hope through art.